What Is the Colorado Wrongful Death Statute of Limitations?

 Key differences between wrongful death claims and survival actions include:

 • Wrongful death claims are intended to compensate eligible surviving family members of a decedent, such as a spouse and children.
 The compensation is for their financial and personal losses due to their family member’s passing.
-Conversely, a survival action seeks to recover compensation for the decedent’s losses due to their injury and death, including costs of medical treatment, lost income, funeral and burial expenses, and pain and suffering.
+Conversely, a survival action seeks to recover compensation for the decedent’s losses due to their injury and death, including costs of medical treatment, lost income, and funeral and burial expenses.

 • Wrongful death claims may be filed by the eligible surviving family members of a decedent.
 However, a survival action must be brought by the representative of the decedent’s estate.
 This is usually the estate’s executor or administrator.